pmadruga/pedromadruga.com/content/posts/airflow-install.md

   relative: read # To use relative path for cover image, used in hugo Page-bundles
 ---

 Airflow is a tool commonly used for Data Engineering.
 It's great to orchestrate workflows.
-Version 2 of Airflow only supports Python 3+ versions so we need to make sure that we use Python 3 to install it.
-We could probably install this on another linux distribution, too.
+Version 2 of Airflow only supports Python 3+ versions, so we need to make sure that we use Python 3 to install it.
+We could probably install this on another Linux distribution, too.

 This is the first post of a series, where we'll build an **entire Data Engineering pipeline** (using Raspberry Pi's).
 To follow this series, just **subscribe to the [newsletter](https://pedromadruga.com/newsletter)**.